 The staple of Williamston

-A 30-year Williamston citizen, Dave Kunce said that residents fully support the Sun Theatre and would go to great lengths to keep it open if the theatre’s financial situation worsens.
+After living in Williamston for 30 years, Dave Kunce said residents fully support the Sun Theatre and would go to great lengths to keep it open if the theatre’s financial situation worsens.

-Kunce said he is saddened by the temporary closure of the theatre since “movie theater history is wrapped up in the Sun.”
+Kunce said he is saddened by the temporary closure of the theatre since “movie theater history is wrapped up in the Sun [Theatre].”
 Kunce said he hopes the Sun Theatre stays in business because the theatre means a lot to both his father and the community.